 I had SO much fun creating this My Little Pony Equestria Girls birthday party with my daughter!
 IMPORTANT NOTE: I designed everything you see here strictly for personal use and cannot sell or distribute any of the printed items as you see them in these photos.
-Please visit my Urban Bliss online shop for other party printables and related items that you might be interested in.
-Thank you so much for your support! :-)

 My little girl turned seven recently.
 While she has long since shunned wearing dresses, loves Legos, wants to be a scientist, and loves the color black, she is also still a girly girl who adores everything pink and purple, hearts, and rainbows.

 When it came time to planning her birthday party, she chose to have a My Little Pony Equestria girls theme, which is such a great theme to work with because there are so many options in terms of style and even color combos.
 We had a great time planning a small slumber party for my daughter and three of her friends.

 Here are some of the details we put together for her My Little Pony Equestria Girls birthday party.

 Creating Custom T-Shirts

 I've definitely gained a great love of slumber parties: they are smaller and less work in many ways, but offer the opportunity to do more personalization since there are fewer kids.

 For instance, I don't know if I would have the energy to make 15 custom t-shirts, but I could easily make four.

 I purchased blank white tees, then designed an image in Photoshop with a different Equestria Girl for each of her friends.
 Bliss Girl had fun deciding which Equestria Girl would best represent each friend.

 But for slumber parties, I like making custom activity packs for each child.
 I made them for my son's Skylanders birthday party, which was a slumber party, last year, and they were a hit with the kids: it gave them something to do if there was ever a break from eating, watching movies, playing games.